|Nutritional Guidelines (per serving)|

 Mix the topping ingredients in a small bowl.
 Sprinkle over bread loaves or muffin batter.

-Bake the bread at 375 degrees F for 1 hour and 10 minutes, or the muffins for 35 to 40 minutes.
+Bake the bread at 375 F for 1 hour and 10 minutes, or the muffins for 35 to 40 minutes.
 When the bread is done, a toothpick inserted in the center will come out clean.

 You may substitute 4 1/2 teaspoons of pumpkin pie spice for the starred ingredients.
 Be sure to note that you still need cinnamon for the topping.